lachlanjc/calltoaction/README.md

 Call to Action
 ==============

-Call your representatives in Congress.
+Call Congress with a tap

-Coming soon.
+Easily find and call your Congressional representative and have your voice heard!

 ---

-*A thing by @lachlanjc, @zackshapiro, and @mitulp91, @daniellealexis, and @simkhosla*
+*By @lachlanjc, @zackshapiro, and @mitulp91, @daniellealexis, and @simkhosla*